Stay in the Know

 “Anything you can do to lower your injury risk is worthwhile,” Haack says, “because having one injury makes you more likely to experience another future injury.
 The most common injuries in volleyball are to the ankle, knee and shoulder,” Haack says.

 “We always recommend starting out with a few minutes of warmup, whether you’re playing volleyball or engaging in any kind of physical activity.
 Warming up gets your blood flowing and prepares the body for movement.”
-See how-to videos of the warmups
+See how-to videos of the warmups.

 Preventing ankle injuries